PhMuseum Days 2026 Photography Festival Open Call

 • How do I recover my password?

 In order to recover your password please go to Forgot Password.
 Enter your email and click Email Password Reset Link.
 Go to your email account, open the email from PhMuseum and follow the guided process.
-Please notice that the Reset Password link expires after 60 minutes for security matters.
+Please notice that the Reset Password link expires after 60 minutes for security.
 If you do not click on the link you receive via email within an hour, you will need to ask for a new one.

 • Is the online payment procedure secure?
 Do you store any credit card details?